 There are no hard and fast rules about tipping in Thailand but it’s always nice to give something to a service provider doing a good job.
 Aim for around 10% and tip in Thai Baht, cash.

-For Americans
+For Americans in Thailand

 You’ve got it lucky!
 Certain US bank accounts refund cash withdrawal fees in foreign countries, including Thailand.
 I believe, but don’t know for sure, that you need to submit proof of fees.
-We’re not American, so this isn’t something we can fully cover here.
-Investigate Charles Schwab.

 British Credit, Debit and Bank Cards That Give You Zero Fees in Thailand

-Starling Monzo and Revolut
+Starling, Monzo and Revolut Cards in Thailand

 These 3 app banks, Starling, Monzo and Revolut offer free current accounts.

-Source : Guardian Money 2018
+Source : Guardian Money 2018 Please double check for current information.

-Payoneer Works Well in Thailand ( It’s a blogger thing!)
+Payoneer Works Well in Thailand (It’s a blogger thing!)

 My new best friend, my Payoneer Card, serves us very well in Thailand.

-What is Payoneer?
-A Payoneer card is the ONLY way we bloggers can collect our international affiliate earnings.
 Income from, for example, Amazon, goes straight onto the card so that you have, effectively, a pre-paid debit card.

-If you are a blogger you 100% need a Payoneer account.
+It was possible to sign up to Payoneer here for a $25 cash bonus.
 The good news?
-I get a $25 bonus too.
+I used to get a $25 bonus too.
 I wouldn’t suggest you use one if I didn’t have one myself and use it regularly.

 There is more information on Payoneer and affiliate income in this post.

-The Old Rule, Don’t Carry Too Much Cash
+The Old Rule, Don’t Carry Too Much Cash – Theft Prevention and Safety

-It’s the oldest piece of travel advice out there, don’t get a big wodge of cash out of the bank and stick it in your pocket, it could be stolen or, more likely, you could lose it.
 We always feel very safe in Thailand, we don’t worry about theft, but if you’re heading to the big beach tourist spots and enjoying the nightlife, this could be more of an issue.
-You could consider some of the money concealment devices below.

 If there are 2 of you split the cash between you, some in wallet, some in bag, some elsewhere, is always a great idea.
 Just remember where you put it!